 Chili oil to taste

-4. Divide noodles between the bowls and pour soup into them.
-Top with green onions, chili oil, and optional Jorinji miso-sesame sauce.
+5. Divide noodles between the bowls and pour soup into them.
+Top with green onions and optional chili oil.